Riya6175/poll-frontend/README.md

 # poll-simulator
 This poll-simulator created in ReactJS.

-vote for your favourite candidates.
+vote for your favourite candidates and view results

-view results

 # Validations
 * only ids from 202012001 to 202012120 can vote without any login functionality